Residence: Delaware, Ohio

 • Reset the all-time speed record (274.83) for doorslammers in his turbocharged JEGS.com Corvette in the Outlaw Pro Mod class at the Street Car Supernationals.

-Coughlin began his winning ways years earlier in 1991 in the sportsman classes when he drove to the winner’s circle in Super Comp at a Division 3 race at Beech Bend Raceway Park in Bowling Green, Ky., and he won his first national event later that year with a Super Gas victory at the prestigious U.S. Nationals in Indianapolis.
+Coughlin began his winning ways in 1991 driving to the winner's circle in Super Comp at a Division 3 race at Beech Bend Raceway Park in Bowling Green, Ky.
+He won his first national event later that year with a Super Gas victory at Indianapolis.

 Some of his other accomplishments in drag racing include membership in the Holley Six-Second Pro Stock Club and Speed Pro 200-mph Club, a trophy run at the exclusive $50,000 Winston Showdown in 2000, various Sportsman-level wins, and a memorable and profitable weekend at the $50,000 Big Dog Shootout in 2005.